pghvlaans/sbotools/downloads/index.md

 # Downloads

-A SlackBuild for `sbotools` will soon be [available](https://slackbuilds.org/repository/15.0/system/sbotools/) on SlackBuilds.org.
+A SlackBuild for `sbotools` should soon be [available](https://slackbuilds.org/repository/15.0/system/sbotools/) on SlackBuilds.org.

 ## Notes